IBS vs IBD - Is there a difference?

-Inflammatory bowel disease, which as previously mentioned includes Crohn’s disease and ulcerative colitis (UC), is a chronic, systemic, relapsing, immune-mediated inflammation of the gastrointestinal tract.
-At this moment in time, IBD is estimated to affect 3 million Americans (which roughly equates to 1.3% of the population), and millions more across the globe.
-While the exact etiology of IBD is not definitively known nor completely understood, scientists and clinicians hypothesize that it is likely the product of a complex network of factors, which include:
+Inflammatory bowel disease (IBD), which as previously mentioned includes Crohn’s disease and ulcerative colitis (UC), is a chronic, systemic, relapsing, immune-mediated inflammation of the gastrointestinal tract.
+These Inflammatory Bowel Diseases are estimated to affect 3 million Americans (which roughly equates to 1.3% of the population), and millions more across the globe.
+While the exact etiology of Inflammatory Bowel Disease (IBD) is not definitively known nor completely understood, scientists and clinicians hypothesize that it is likely the product of a complex network of factors, which include:

-- Genes (some people have a hereditary predisposition)
+- Genes or Family History (some people have a hereditary predisposition)